 Our Maternal and Child Health (MCH) service provides free health and developmental checks for children aged zero to 4 years.

 We also offer information and advice to new parents on a range of maternal and child health topics.

 See our MCH service promise.

-- Once your baby is born, the hospital notifies our Maternal and Child Health team.
+- Once your baby is born, the hospital notifies our MCH team.

 - We then contact you to organise a visit within the first few days of arriving home.

 - One of our nurses visits you at home to check your baby's health and progress.
 They'll also link you to the MCH centre of your choice.

-- At each subsequent visit to a MCH centre, a nurse will review your child's progress and discuss any concerns you have about your baby or parenting issues.
+- At each visit to a MCH centre, a nurse will review your child's progress and talk to you about any concerns you have about your baby or parenting issues.

 To find your nearest centre, see the map below.